 Harris will enlist Beyoncé as Trump sits with Joe Rogan for a Texas-sized final push

-Texas is not a swing state that will decide the next president, but stops Vice President Harris and former President Donald Trump will make there Friday could have an impact — or so they're hoping.
+Texas is not a swing state that will decide the next president, but stops Vice President Harris and former President Donald Trump are making there Friday could have an impact — or so they're hoping.

 The Lonestar State may seem like an unusual stop with less than two weeks until voting closes, although it has a high-profile Senate race featuring incumbent Republican Ted Cruz and Democratic challenger Rep. Collin Allred.
 But the messages and the mediums both campaigns have planned highlight the urgency of their closing messages.